HIV Law Project

 Inner City Law Center’s clients benefit by having advocates guide them through stressful legal situations.
 We help our clients to secure stable housing and maximize their income through benefits, dramatically improving their ability to manage their health and livelihood.

-ICLC’s HIV/AIDS Legal Project partners with the City of Los Angeles’ Housing Opportunity for Persons Living with HIV or AIDS (HOPWA) and the County of Los Angeles’ Ryan White HIV/AIDS program to provide legal representation to clients and their families, help them maintain stable housing, and secure public benefits.
+ICLC’s HIV Law Project partners with the City of Los Angeles’ Housing Opportunity for Persons Living with HIV or AIDS (HOPWA) and the County of Los Angeles’ Ryan White HIV/AIDS program to provide legal representation to clients and their families, help them maintain stable housing, and secure public benefits.
 We also host trainings for nonprofit organizations on housing, benefits, and other issues that impact people living with HIV/AIDS.